engula/engula/docs/design.md

 Collections can use different file structures to optimize for specific workloads.

 A manifest consists of a manifest file and a manifest journal.
-The manifest file records the base version of the manifest, which describes the persistent database state in the storage.
+The manifest file records the base version of the manifest, which describes the persistent state of the storage.
 The manifest journal records a sequence of version edits applied on the base version.
 When the size of the manifest journal reaches a threshold, the manifest journal is merged with the manifest file to form a new base version.

-The manifest file and all data files are immutable and replicated in the storage units, while the manifest journal is replicated in the control units for incremental updates.
+The manifest file and all data files are immutable and replicated in storage units, while the manifest journal is replicated in control units for incremental updates.
 The control unit is responsible to maintain the manifest and distribute files among storage units.

 A storage unit stores immutable files on the local file system and exposes APIs to add, drop, and read these files.